Dark Remains

 Dark Remains 2005 American horror film written and directed by Brian Avenet-Bradley.
 It stars Greg Thompson, Cheri Christian, and Scott Hodges.
-A couple believes that their dead daughter may be attempting to contact them.
+A couple believes their dead daughter may be trying to contact them.

 Plot

-After their daughter dies, Julie and Allen move to a rural location.
-When Julie begins taking photographs of the area, she sees images of her dead daughter in them, and she begins to believe that her daughter may be attempting to communicate with them.
+After their daughter Emma dies, Julie and Allen Pyke move to a rural area.
+In photographs Julie takes of it, she sees images of Emma, whom she believes may want to tell them something.